wadpac/oss-dev-webinar-series-pb-field/README.md

 | 5 November CEST 2019 |  Intro / Update (Marta, Jasper, Kelly) <br/> Review Open [Issues](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues) <br/> Presentation: R package [runstats](https://cran.r-project.org/web/packages/runstats/index.html) by Marta |
 | 4 December CEST 2019 |  Intro / Update (Jairo, Charles, Evan) <br/> Review Open [Issues](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues) <br/> Presentation/Discussion: Spatial data by Tom |

 ### Past meetings:

 | Date | Agenda |
 | ---- | :--------------- |
 | 3 September 2019 | Intro / Update (Tom, Vincent, Ruben)  <br/> Webinar series itself <br/> Presentation on generic function for reading range of csv file structures by Vincent ([slides](slides/slides_OSSdevelopers_webinar_3September2019.pdf)) |

+### How to contribute?
+- To suggest new agenda items please create an issue in this repository.
+- To join our webinar series then contact us by creating an issue.

+### Rules of conduct:
+- If you do not make your (main) code Open Source, then we would rather not have you in this group.
+- Bad software or algorithms do not exist in this group.
+Feedback should always be constructive, and nobody should feel afraid to present their work.
+- Everything discussed in this group is not confidential, unless the presenter explicitly asks for confidentiality.
+- We adhere to the Open Source license definitions, where code that comes with an open source license can be used by others as specified by the license.